Ah love, sweet love. We love falling in it, but how do we live in it?

 Mental self care and love is about our voice.
 It is when we feel we are living authentically and we are in our truth regardless of what others think or say, and how many people will leave our lives because we decided to speak out and stay true to ourselves.
 It is about our dreams and hopes, and self-love is when we go after them and take action towards realizing them no matter how small the steps may be.
 It is about transforming negative self talk and nurturing a healthy internal dialogue, embracing our creativity.

 Emotional self care and love is when we can trust our intuition, nurture our emotions, feel into our feelings, build our self-respect and self-acceptance, and are settled into a relationship of peace within – rather than being swayed by the external world.
-It is also about honouring our desires and sensual self, and being more creative, passionate and embodied.
-Lean into the inner beloved, within you.
+It is also about honouring our desires and sensual self, and being more creative, joyful and embodied.

 One of the key elements when it comes to having sacred relationships is nurturing, which is about how we lean into love.
 When we know how to nurture ourselves and others in a way that is healthy and from a soul-led intent, we start to trust our own abilities and intuition, and we release all fears and trapped emotions that bind us.
 Then, we begin to recover our divine essence – and when we live from our divine essence, life becomes more vibrant, more alive and more emotionally fulfilling.